Bengali Buddhists: History

 Ancient Bengal was a center of Buddhist learning and art.
 Buddhist artefacts have been excavated throughout the region, particularly in Wari-Bateshwar, Chandraketugarh, Paharpur, Mahasthangarh and Mainamati.
 The Mauryan Empire led by Ashoka extended its suzerainty to the region in the 2nd century BCE.
 Ashoka played an important role in propagating Buddhism in his own empire and the wider ancient world.
 Mauryan rule was succeeded by the Buddhist Samatata maritime kingdom in Bengal.

 Successive Buddhist powers tussled for dominance with Hindu and Jain kings in the Indian subcontinent.
 Buddhism in Bengal experienced a revival under the Pala-Candra rulers.
 These rulers, who were Mahayana Buddhists, supported Buddhism vigorously and established renowned centers of Buddhist learning in eastern India.
 The Bengali Buddhist Pala Empire arose during the 8th century.
 Founded by the election of a Buddhist chieftain Gopala circa 750 CE, the empire grew into one of the largest imperial powers in classical Asia.
 The Palas promoted Mahayana and Tantric Buddhism.
 They patronised the creation of many outstanding temples, monasteries, and works of art.
 The Palas enjoyed strong relations with the Abbasid Caliphate, the Tibetan Empire and the Srivijaya Empire.
 The empire reached its peak under Dharmapala and Devapala.
 They reigned for four centuries until being replaced by the resurgent Hindu Sena dynasty.
 According to Kunal Chakrabarty, Buddhism in Bengal declined due to loss of distinctiveness and lack of royal patronage, as the Senas imposed a new socio-religious order, leading to the decline.
 According to Muhammad Ghulam Rasul, Brahmin persecution played a key role in the decline of Buddhism in India; followed by later Muslim conquest.
+During Sena rule in Bengal many Buddhists migrated from Bengal proper to eastern Bengal crossing Meghna River due to persecution by the Hindus.